TemposAlphabet/Puzzle-Games/README.md

-Download the Tempos_Alphabet.apk file using your android phone.
+Download the Tempos_Alphabet.apk file on your android.

 [Even though your phone will say otherwise, the file is completely safe.]